Graphic Design Jobs

 Job Outlook for Graphic Designers

-The U.S. Bureau of Labor Statistics Occupational Outlook Handbook predicts a 3% job growth for graphic designers through 2030.
-This is slower than the national average for all occupations, which rests at 8% for the same time period.
+The U.S. Bureau of Labor Statistics Occupational Outlook Handbook predicts a 3.3% job growth for graphic designers through 2031.
+This is slower than the national average for all occupations, which rests at 5% for the same time period.
 The change will vary depending upon which industry you are employed in.
 For example, print publications, such as newspapers and magazines, will be hit hardest due to the decrease in print publishing.
-But job growth for graphic designers web development will increase 8% in that same time frame due to increased use of the Internet, mobile apps, and tablets.
+But job growth for web and digital interface designers will increase 15.2% in that same time frame due to increased use of the Internet, mobile apps and tablets.

 Five Things That Influence Your Salary